mariusmni/qpms9/Readme.md

 See the [qpms9-data](qpms9-data) folder for dataset generator source code.

-## Precompiled binaries
+## Precompiled Windows binaries

 You can find precompiled windows binaries in the [examples/win](examples/win) folder.
 These have been compiled on Windows 7 using MinGW.

-The windows executable without parallel execution (no MPI) can be found [here](examples/win/qpms9-nompi.exe).
+* Precompiled qpms9 windows executable without parallel execution (no MPI) can be found [here](examples/win/qpms9-nompi.exe).

-The dataset generator can be found [here](examples/win/qpms9-data.exe).
-Please consult the [examples](examples) for more details.
+* Precompiled windows [dataset generator](qpms9-data) can be found [here](examples/win/qpms9-data.exe).

+Please consult the [examples/win](examples/win) for sample input/output and scripts to run the programs.

 Copyright Marius Nicolae
 marius.nicolae (at) engr.uconn.edu